russel2512/Net_monitor/README.md

 **MU does not need to be installed.**

 Test CircuitPython with the WS5100S using the Blink example program.

 - Create **lib** folder on the board.
-- After the testimg with Blink, download and copy the following libraries from: https://github.com/Wiznet/RP2040-HAT-CircuitPython.
+- Download and copy the following libraries from https://github.com/Wiznet/RP2040-HAT-CircuitPython to lib.
    - adafruit_bus_device
    - adafruit_io
    - adafruit_minimqtt
    - adafruit_wiznet5k
    - adafruit_wsgi
    - adafruit_requests.py

-You will need to copy one more library to the lib folder:
+- One more library needs be copied to the lib folder.
-Libraries (circuitpython.org)
-adafruit-circuitpython-bundle-7.x-mpy-20220413.zip
-Upzip the file and copy adafruit_datetime.mpy
+   - Download adafruit-circuitpython-bundle-7.x-mpy-20220413.zip from https://circuitpython.org/libraries, upzip the file and copy adafruit_datetime.mpy to lib.

 Copy the monitor code:
 russel2512/Net_monitor (github.com)